-To take advantage of this app, learners will have to have a good Japanese language base in order to read and understand the news.
+To take advantage of this app, learners must have an excellent Japanese language base to read and understand the news.

 - Short and simple Japanese news.
-Articles of current affairs are short and simple, ideal for light and relatively quick readings practice.
+Current affairs articles are short and straightforward, ideal for light and quick reading practice.

 - Furigana Feature.
 There is the option to read the articles with furigana or without furigana.

-- Vocabulary is clearly market.
-In each news article, difficult vocabulary is marked with an explanation of its meaning in Japanese.
+- Vocabulary is marked.
+Each news article’s complex vocabulary is marked with an explanation of its meaning in Japanese.

 - Integrated translator included.
-This is handy for searching the meaning of specific words.
+This is handy for searching for the meaning of specific Japanese words.

 - Audio and video content are also available.
-Each news includes the audio of the text as well as a small related video, ideal to also practice our listening comprehension.
+Each news includes the audio of the text and a small related video, which is ideal for practicing our listening comprehension.

 - Not available for IOS users.

 So, what is the best Japanese learning app?